atlassian/data-center-helm-charts/documentation/docs/examples/EXAMPLES.md

 # Examples

+!!!warning "Support disclaimer"
     Use the examples we provide as reference only, we don’t offer official support for them.

 ## Kubernetes clusters
 See examples of provisioning Kubernetes clusters on cloud-based providers: